A First Look at Ethereum Blob Revolution: Market, Strategies, and Optimality: Characterizing Existing Strategies

-In conjunction with~\autoref{fig:avg_block_size_block}, this finding suggests that the builders are reducing the size of the other parts in order to include the type-3 transaction in the block.
-It is worth noting that the volume size reduces to below 80 KB after June, and remains stable at around 80 KB thereafter.
-That is, the increase in type-3 transactions has squeezed space for type-2 transactions.
+In conjunction with~\autoref{fig:avg_block_size_block}, this finding suggests that the builders are making increasing room for type-3 transactions by reducing the space for others.
+After June, the size of this portion stabilized below 80 KB, indicating that the growing prevalence of type-3 transactions has effectively constrained the space available for type-2 transactions.

-\autoref{fig:avg_block_size_non-3} depicts the non type-3 transaction sizes within a block.
-These can be categorized into two channels: public mempool and private channels.
-Due to the exclusive access of the private channel to specific builders, in~\autoref{fig:avg_block_size_mempool}, we illustrate the size of other transactions from the public mempool within a block to further analyze the strategy behind the smaller size.
-The general trend observed in~\autoref{fig:avg_block_size_mempool} is largely similar to that of~\autoref{fig:avg_block_size_non-3}.
-This suggests that the reduction in block size is due to builders minimizing the size of transactions taken from the public mempool.
-It is concerning to recognize that all builders employ a detrimental tactic to select small-volume transactions from the public mempool, potentially causing extended delays for numerous transactions that should have been included in the block.